 In fact, that’s the best way to describe Ken’s Rage—it’s an enthusiastic attempt that just feels somewhat misguided.
 Every attempt to fix an element that went wrong in Ken’s Rage 1 brings up new issues in Ken’s Rage 2.
 These strange design quirks don’t necessarily make Ken’s Rage 2 worse than Ken’s Rage 1; they just make the game flawed in entirely different ways.

 For example, one of the criticisms of Ken’s Rage 1 was that the plot was told through stiff and uninteresting in-game cutscenes.
 Ken’s Rage 2 attempts to fix this by replacing most of these cutscenes with manga-style still images.
-To the game’s merit, this does more accurately capture the original feel of Fist of the North Star, even though the images themselves aren’t actually done in the original Fist of the North Star art style.Error processing SSI file
+To the game’s merit, this does more accurately capture the original feel of Fist of the North Star, even though the images themselves aren’t actually done in the original Fist of the North Star art style.[an error occurred while processing this directive]